 Incoming P1s will be trained to conduct screenings for glucose, total cholesterol, blood pressure, body fat% and body mass index.
 The on-site training consists of two parts: the formal presentation and demonstration, as well as the hands-on practice, where students will be able to practice their technique on each other.
 After completing this training, they will be authorized under Project Collaborate to conduct screenings on real patients out in the community.
 Training will occur during the first two weeks of the semester.

 There are several documents that the college needs to receive from you prior to the start of the fall semester.
 Please click on the Required Paperwork link, complete and submit these documents as instructed.
 Information regarding Criminal Background Checks and the College’s Drug Screen Policy are available through the NSO website.
-In addition, certain training modules need to be completed by August 1, 2015.
+In addition, certain training modules need to be completed by Wednesday, May 31, 2018.
 Instructions for completing the Compliance Modules can be found on this website.

 Welcome to the College!